Seiten

 1. Fill out DS-160 form

-The first step to a successful E-2 application for the USA is to fill out the electronic Visa application form DS-160 about the Website of the U.S. Department of State.
+The first step to a successful E-2 application for the USA is to fill out the electronic visa application form DS-160 about the website of the U.S. Department of State.

 The online application form must contain detailed information about the applicant and the planned stay in the USA.
 Please have the following documents ready to complete the online DS-160 form: